wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                                     </div>
                                     <div class="param-description">
-                                        <p>Add this parameter to change the default cluster (domain name) to which the server node joins.
-By default, wso2.carbon.domain is set.</p>
+                                        <p>Add this parameter to change the default cluster (domain name) to which the server node joins.</p>
                                     </div>
                                 </div>
                             </div>